-Where a relevant representation is made in respect of an application or an existing licensed premises, a hearing will be held.
-However, if an agreement is reached between the licensing authority, the applicant and all the parties who have made relevant representations, a hearing is not required.
+a hearing will be held, unless an agreement is reached between the licensing authority, the applicant and all of the parties who have made relevant representations, that a hearing is not required.
 It is not anticipated that a hearing will be held where the only representations received are in support of an application and without qualification.

-- 9.8 The licensing authority will attempt mediation between the relevant parties wherever it may be practicable or appropriate to do so, to avoid unnecessary hearings.
-It may also extend the normal time limits for hearings where it is considered in the public interest to do so, for example where all parties are on the point of reaching agreement. - 9.9 It should be noted that the usual hearing arrangements, following receipt of a relevant representation, do not apply to minor variations.
+- 9.9 The licensing authority will attempt mediation between the relevant parties wherever it may be practicable or appropriate to do so, so as to avoid unnecessary hearings.
+It may also extend the normal time limits for hearings where it is considered in the public interest to do so, for example where all parties are on the point of reaching agreement. - 9.10 It should be noted that the usual hearing arrangements, following receipt of a relevant representation, do not apply to minor variations.
 For these processes the power to determine the application has been delegated to the licensing officers, and no hearing mechanism is involved.
 Relevant representations and statutory guidance will, however, be considered as part of this process, and applications shall be assessed individually and on merit by the relevant officer.